How To Read Body Language – Face Reading

 Study the Eyes

-Mirroring involves mimicking the other person?s body language.
-When interacting with someone, check to see if the person mirrors your behavior.
-For example, if you are sitting at a table with someone and rest an elbow on the table, wait 10 seconds to see if the other person does the same.
-Another common mirroring gesture involves taking a sip of a drink at the same time.
-If someone mimics your body language, this is a very good sign that he or she is trying to establish a rapport with you.
-Try changing your body posture and see if the other person changes theirs similarly.
+Mirroring means imitating the body language of the other person.
+Test to see if the person mirrors your behaviour, when communicating with others.
+For example, if you sit with someone at a table and rest on the table with an elbow, wait 10 seconds to see if the other person is doing the same.
+A further common mirroring movement includes simultaneously taking a sip of a drink.
+If someone imitates your body language, it’s a really clear indication he or she is trying to develop a friendship with you.
+Seek to change the body position to see if the other person makes similar adjustments to theirs.

-Look at the other person?s feet
+Look at the feet of the other person

-This is how you can Read Body Language
+This is how you can Read Body Language.

 Our Social Media Links :

 Facebook – https://www.facebook.com/NUTSHELLSCHOOL

 Instagram – https://www.instagram.com/nutshell_school/